Log45/Fencing-Judge-AI/README.md

 I plan to train this model on all the olympic saber fencing bouts I can find on youtube initially, and may include amateur bouts as well to diversify the data so that it is also able to score slower bouts.

+TODO:
+- Choose a classification model
+- Create a dataset to train the model on
+* (Maybe create a program to automatically trim videos into single points to train the data on.)

 R&D Log:

 5/16/23